Dog Bite Statistics and Injury Rates in US and Orange County CA

 Children 0 to 5 Years of Age or 1.75 Times as Likely to Require Hospitalization After a Dog Attack

-Half of Children Bitten in a Dog Bite or Attack will Suffer Emotional Trauma or Post Traumatic Stress Disorder (PTSD)
+Half of Children Bitten by a Dog will Suffer Emotional Trauma or Post Traumatic Stress Disorder (PTSD)

 • Face and Neck: 36%